hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Purchase from online stores (amazon.com, for example): order is data piece
 		- Stock prices
 		- Gaming data as the Social network data, Geospatial data (Uber), IOT sensors data
-	- It makes it easy to load and analyze streaming data.
+	- It makes it easy to load and analyze streaming data
-	- It provides the ability for us to build our own custom applications.
+	- It provides the ability for us to build our own custom applications
 	- There're 3 Kinesis types
 - Kinesis Stream:
 	- It's a place to store that data